dangduomg/baba-lang/docs/syntax.md

 # Syntax

-This is the explanation of all syntactic rules in baba-lang, based on `grammar.lark`.
+This is the explanation of all syntactic rules and their uses in baba-lang, based on `grammar.lark`.

 ## Body